Today’s Quiz: Science & Nature Trivia

 More than 80 years later, it hasn’t stopped. - 10 Fascinating Facts About the Everglades

-And it’s the only place on Earth where these two animals coexist. - 10 Fascinating Facts About the Liberty Bell
+And it’s the only place on Earth where these two animals coexist.

 Legends & Mysteries